-A mixture was now prepared containing I part of samarium 1000 parts of calcium.
-Very little difference can be detected to 1000 parts of calcium.
-Very little difference can be dete between the spectrum of this mixture and that of the last, bands are, however, a little less sharp.
+A mixture was now prepared containing I part of samarium to 1000 parts of calcium.
+Very little difference can be detected between the spectrum of this mixture and that of the last.
+The bands are, however, a little less sharp.